Foreword by Jeffrey Hodges

 Today, that feeling of being rushed, anxious, and stressed is now replaced by a sense of flow.
 I wake up earlier (5:30 AM), my pace of work is less frantic, and oddly enough, I’m the most productive I have ever been in my life.
 The franticness has been replaced with a calmness, and the stress has been replaced with a stillness.
 I feel even-keel in my approach, and I walk into the office knowing exactly what needs to be done every day, every week and every month.
 It’s a feeling that is both incredible and powerful.

 So what’s the secret?
 The truth is that there is no real big complicated secret.
 I take simple tools and apply them over and over and over again.
 And the best part is that anyone can do it.
 So get your pen and papers out because I will be sharing with everyone something that completely turned my life around, and a tool that had a profound impact on my life.

 To achieve long-lasting and sustainable change requires constancy in the little things we do each and every day.
-This is why habits is the tool of choice I use in achieving my goals.
-The trick however, lies in the implementation of habits, and the tools you use to hold yourself accountable.
+This is why habits are the tool of choice I use in achieving my goals.
+The trick, however, lies in the implementation of habits, and the tools you use to hold yourself accountable.

 “The Checklist” + Downloadable templates

 To implement your habits I use a tool I call “The Checklist”.
 As the name implies, it’s a checklist that contains every single habit that must be completed every day, every week and every month, for you to live and perform at peak performance knowing that “everything you need to conceivably think about is covered”.

 In putting together this tool, I use the template (available as a free download below) and any word processing program such as Microsoft Word; a program readily accessible to everyone.

 When putting together my habits list, I use the following questions as a guideline to ensure that everything I need to think about during the month is given due attention and then broken down into manageable chunks so that the habits are spread evenly over the week.